 Residential Solar Power Systems

-Solar power panels serve the purpose of absorbing solar energy and converting it to electric power through the photovoltaic (PV) effect.
+The objective of solar power panels is to capture solar energy and use the photovoltaic (PV) effect to transform it into electrical power.
 Most homes have a roof or a backyard that can be utilized to install solar panels and produce electricity.

 The Residential Solar system produces about 300 watts in an hour on a normal sunny day and requires a battery to store the energy to be used at night.